junxit/us-congress-bills-116/bill.md

 ---
-legis-num: S.Con.Res.
+legis-num: S. CON.
+RES.
 52
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
 session: 2d Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

-# S.Con.Res.
+# S. CON.
+RES.
 52

-That the resolution from the Senate (S. Con.
-Res.
-52) entitled “Concurrent resolution to correct the enrollment of S. 3312.”, do pass with the following
+> To correct the enrollment of S. 3312.

-*Strike out all after the resolving clause and insert:*

 That in the enrollment of S. 3312, an Act to establish a crisis stabilization and community reentry grant program, and for other purposes, the Secretary of the Senate shall—